hannibunny/mlbook/_sources/diffusion/denoisingDiffusion.md

 Diffusion Models are another type of generative Deep Learning.
 The concept of diffusion is borrowed from thermodynamics.
 Gas molecules diffuse from high density to low density areas.
 During this process entropy increases.
 In information theory, this entropy-increase corresponds to a loss of information.
 Such an information loss can be caused by adding noise.

 The idea of Probabilistic Denoising Diffusion models, as introduced in {cite}`sohl-dickstein15` and significantly improved in {cite}`Ho20`, is to
-1. gradually add noise to a given input in the **forward diffusion process**
+1. gradually add noise to a given input in the **forward diffusion process**.
+In the final step the representation can be considered to be pure noise, i.e. a sample from an isotropic Gaussian normal distribution $\mathcal{N}(0,\mathbf{I})$.
 2. learn the corresponding inverse process in a **backward diffusion process** and apply this inverse process to generate new instances from noise.

 ```{figure} https://maucher.home.hdm-stuttgart.de/Pics/denoisingdiffusionprocess.png